-- Scratching: Using one foot or both feet simultaneously to remove or loosen debris from the ground to reveal seeds, bugs or other food.
+- Scratching: This involves birds using one foot or both feet simultaneously to remove or loosen debris from the ground to reveal seeds, bugs, or other food.
 This is a common foraging behavior for many ground-feeding birds, including sparrows, grouse, quail, and towhees.

 - Hawking: With hawking, birds snatch food, usually insects, with the bill while in flight and consuming it without perching.
 This is the most prevalent feeding method for swifts, swallows, martins, and nighthawks, but many warblers and flycatchers also practice hawking.

-- Sallying: Catching insects in the air but returning to a perch to feed, often returning to the same perch between several consecutive feedings.
+- Sallying: For sallying, birds catch insects in the air but return to a perch to feed.
+They often return to the same perch between several consecutive feedings.
 This is common foraging behavior for many flycatchers and rollers.

-- Scanning: Watching an area carefully for prey before a sudden attack to pursue it.
+- Scanning: Birds watch an area carefully for prey before suddenly attacking to pursue it.
 This is common for raptors that soar or hover over an area while looking for prey, and when they find it, their dive is swift and sudden to take it by surprise.

 - Probing: Probing involves Inserting the bill into a crevice or beneath the ground's surface to seek out and extract food.
 This is common on beaches with sandpipers and other shorebirds, while woodpeckers probe trees in forests and hummingbirds probe flowers in gardens.

-- Lunging: Darting quickly after prey to strike at it rapidly, often with pauses between hunting forays.
+- Lunging: For lunging, birds dart quickly after prey to strike at it rapidly, often with pauses between hunting forays.
 This is typical foraging behavior for roadrunners and plovers, as well as for wading birds such as herons.

-- Dabbling: Tipping up while swimming to immerse the head, neck and upper body to get at aquatic foods such as algae or other vegetation.
+- Dabbling: Birds tip up while swimming to immerse the head, neck, and upper body to get at aquatic foods such as algae or other vegetation.
 Many ducks and geese use this behavior in shallow water.